 - Heritage variety with taller growth habit and late maturity

-- Can tolerate poor soils because of a bigger root system
+- Can tolerate poor soils because of extensive root system

-- Unique, rich, and complex flavor and excellent baking qualities
+- Unique rich and complex flavor with excellent baking qualities

 $42.00 / 50lb Bag

 With a recent resurgence in consumer demand for ancient/heirloom grains in milling and brewing, these specialty grains can offer a premium in the marketplace.
 Identify your market before planting and plan ahead!
 Emmer and Einkorn thresh with the hulls intact (like oats).
 Most milling and malting markets will require the grain be dehulled before accepting, so have a plan for dehulling yourself.
 However, if you plan to save grain for seed, store with the hull intact.
 Dehulled grain quickly loses its viability to germinate.

 - Avoid excess nitrogen fertilizer and keep off deep, rich soils to avoid lodging.

 - Plant 100-150 lbs per acre at 1” deep in the spring.